danielloeh/git-script/README.md

 Collection of useful git scripts for the daily routines

-Run:
+### How to use

 sh assemble_scripts.sh
 source gitscripts-all.sh
-addToBashRC
+edit gitscripts-all.sh to match your projectspecific parameters (pre push hooks?!) copy gitscripts-all.sh to your project addToBashRC

 Todo:
-- Merging Script to merge in /out/gitscripts.sh
+- [done] Merging Script to merge in /out/gitscripts.sh
 - Fix autocomplete for zsh
+- upto: cd .. with no param
+- add downto
+- externalize project specific configuration